XpiritBV/xamarin-hands-on-labs/Lab04/readme.md

-# Lab 3: Tapping into native features
+# Lab04: Tapping into native features
 In this lab, we will spice up our app a little bit by tapping into native features and rendering.
 For this, we will explore a couple of ways in which Xamarin.Forms helps us break through the abstractions that it offers.

 ## Objectives